ALHelton/ALHelton/README.md

 </div>

 <div align="center">
-✨ I am a Software Developer with a background in visual arts and education
+✨ I am a Software Developer with a background in visual arts and education ✨
  <br>
  <br>
-🎓 Graduate of Turing School of Software & Design
+🎓 Graduate of Turing School of Software & Design 🎓
   <br>
-🔭 Working with Ruby & Ruby on Rails
+🌱 Working with Ruby & Ruby on Rails and Learning Javascript 🌱
  <br>
-🌱 Learning Javascript
 </div><br>

 <div align="center">